Quansight/Quansight-website/apps/consulting/posts/python-forever.md

 Will it be the new #1 someday?

-So the questions more relevant than "will Python stay #1 forever?" are: "when will Python fall out of prominent use?", "why?", and "should we care?"
+So the questions more relevant than "will Python stay #1 forever?" are: "when will Python fall out of prominent use?," "why?," and "should we care?"

-I’ll take the "should we care" question first.
+I'll take the "should we care?" question first.
 When a new language comes to prominence, sometimes it is addressing an entirely new need.
 In those cases all the work of creating software in the language is new and the value is additive so there is no real cost to the industry driven by the emergence of a new